Constitution-DAO/contracts/README.md

 **Q: Is there a way the dao could decide what to do with the excess with Juicebox?**

 A: Juicebox doesn't have an opinion on this.
 It just issues tokens and manages the funds ==> gives people an option to burn their tokens for some of whats in the treasury.
+We can build contracts that use the tokens for decision making, or just use snapshot votes + multisig.

 ### General FAQs